 2. Clear the local data from the Camera app

 The next thing you should try is clearing the local data from the Camera app.
-Once you clear cache and data, you’ll reset the app in a way and, hopefully, address the issue at hand.
+Once you clear cache and data, you’ll reset the app in a way that, hopefully, address the issue at hand.

 Here’s how to clear cache and data from the Camera app: